19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 ## Terrain

-A hex that is difficult terrain costs 2 hex moves to cross it.
-Some hexes may be impassable.
+A hex that is difficult terrain counts as two hexes to travel across.
+Some hexes are impassable.

 ## Danger Level